Healthy Homes Assessment Longlands

 What We Do

-As building inspectors we take on all components involved in specialist home inspects.
-We are there to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we handle all issues involved in professional home inspects.
+We’re here to ensure you make the right decision when buying your next home.

-We consider your investment to be a serious one We conduct detailed examinations to ensure you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning your own house.
+We value your money and conduct detailed checks to ensure you don’t encounter any unpleasant or costly expenses, which means you can relax and focus on the enjoyable aspects of buying or owning the home.

-We are specialised in a range of services to make sure you are fully updated on the condition of any property that you might be considering buying or selling in addition to other services.
+We are specialised in a range of solutions to ensure you are completely informed of the condition of any property you might be thinking of buying or selling and also other solutions.

-Not only do we work with you , but we also collaborate with a number of important clients such as the local authorities, banks, and insurance firms.
-They clearly are pleased with this reassurance provided, due to the details that we offer in our reports of building inspections.
+We not only collaborate with you, but we also work with big clients like the local authorities, banks and insurance companies.
+Evidently , they appreciate their peace of mind provided, thanks to the information that we provide in our reports of building inspections.

-Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your reports, you are able to actually see any issues that may be found.
-Because of our detailed report, it’s no wonder that we get so many clients recommending our service to family members and friends.
+With our systematic approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into the Report, you can actually see any issues found.
+Through our comprehensive reporting it’s not surprising that we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports